pgolo/sic/README.md

 Wheels and .tar.gz can also be downloaded from the project's repository.

 Wheels contain binaries compiled from cythonized code.
 Source code package is pure Python.
-Cythonized version performs better on short strings, while non- cythonized version performs better on long strings, so one may be preferred over another depending on usage scenario.
+Cythonized version performs better on short strings, while non-cythonized version performs better on long strings, so one may be preferred over another depending on usage scenario.
 The benchmark is below.

 | STRING LENGTH | REPEATS | VERSION | MEAN TIME (s) |